hakuhin/PageExpand/README.md

  - Hovering the mouse cursor in URL of the image, Display popup image.
  - Hovering the mouse cursor in Reduction image, Display enlarge image.

+##Image Viewer
+ - Press the mouse L + R button on the popup image.

 ##Expand Thumbnail Image
  - (In the initial setting, Particular site only.)
  - If there is a URL of the image, Display the thumbnail image.